Medline Excel Extra Wide Bariatric Wheelchair Review

 Seat Width & Footrests

-Regarding adjustability, aside from being able to specify your preferred seat width at the point of sale, about the only other thing you can adjust on this model is the length of the footrests.
+Regarding adjustability, aside from being able to specify your preferred seat width at the point of sale, the only thing you can adjust on this model is the length of the footrests.

 Seat Padding